Skip to main content

 The ADA requires employers to provide you with a clear, understandable notice explaining what information is being collected, who will receive it, and how it will be kept confidential.
 This transparency is a legal requirement.
 The data must be stored separately from your personnel file, and access must be restricted.

-An employer cannot require you to sign a waiver agreeing to the sale or disclosure of as a condition of participation or for receiving an incentive.
+An employer cannot require you to sign a waiver agreeing to the sale or disclosure of your health information as a condition of participation or for receiving an incentive.
 This creates a secure container for your health data, ensuring it serves its intended purpose ∞ to empower your personal wellness journey, not to create professional vulnerability.

 Academic